bitcraze/crazyflie-firmware/docs/development/openocd_gdb_debugging.md

                     "enable breakpoint",
                     "monitor reset"
                 ]
+            },
+            // {
+            //     "name": "STM32 App Debug"
-            }
+            // }
         ]
     }

-### Explaining the Cortex Debug configuration

 - "svdFile" refers to the necessary file for peripheral registers to show up nicely in the debug pane, all named and structured; we'll add it in the next step
 - "configFiles" refers to the files you need so that OpenOCD knows what device and interface you're using; it should already come with them
+- "device" refers to the device you want to debug
+- "servertype" refers to the debugging server to use.
+We recommend OpenOCD, but other servers can be used, if supported by the Cortex Debug extension.
 - "runToMain" tells the GDB debug server to jump to main by default
-- "preLaunchCommands" specifies the commands for the GDB server to send before giving away control to you; the commands here mimic the options that the above tutorial for Eclipse specifies
+- "preLaunchCommands" specifies the commands for the GDB server to send before giving away control to you; the commands here mimic the options that the tutorial for Eclipse below specifies

+> **_NOTE:_**
+> To debug an app, make sure that "cwd" points to the root dir of your app.
+Note that the "svdFile" path is relative to the "cwd" dir.
+You can add your app debugger as a separate configuration.

-### Installing the SVD file
+#### Installing the SVD file

-Now for the SVD file: just download it from [here](https://raw.githubusercontent.com/posborne/cmsis-svd/master/data/STMicro/STM32F405.svd) and into your root directory.
+Now for the SVD file: just download it from [here](https://raw.githubusercontent.com/posborne/cmsis-svd/master/data/STMicro/STM32F405.svd) and into the firmware root dir.
 Make sure it has the exact name of "STM32F405.svd"!

-### Debugging!
+### Debug!

-After all this, go to the Debug tab of VS Code (on the left sidebar, the icon with the little bug next to the play button), and hit that play button next to "Run"!
+After setup, go to the 'Run and Debug' tab of VS Code (on the left sidebar, the icon with the little bug next to the play button), select the chip you want to debug from the drop-down menu at the top of the pane, and hit the play button!

+> **_NOTE:_**
+> Make sure your executable (cf2.elf) is identical to the one running on your Crazyflie.

-If you followed everything, it should start running nicely and look a little something like this:
+If you followed everything, it should start running nicely and look a little something like the image below.

-![VS Code Cortex Debug](/docs/images/vscode_cortex_debug.webp)

 Notice the nice peripherals pane at the bottom, along with the variables pane at the top.
 Awesome, now you can code _and_ debug all within VS Code!

+![VS Code Cortex Debug](/docs/images/vscode_cortex_debug.webp)

 ---

-## Debugging using eclipse
+## Debugging in Eclipse

 ### Ubuntu